RuoHan-Chen/VanderbiltBlockchain2024Project/README.md

 ## Step 6: Submit Project
 - Submit the project on this form https://forms.gle/8DTtaoZNDhAqvXV29/
 - If you are working on the bounty, please indicate that on the form.
+People working on the bounty does not have to do this project.
 ---

 Be sure to test your new features thoroughly before submitting the project.